 - Methods of euthanasia are consistent with methods set forth by the American Veterinary Medical Association's Panel on Euthanasia.

-IACUC reviews and investigates, if necessary, any concerns involving the care and use of animals at the research institute resulting from complaints or reports of noncompliance.
-IACUC has the authority to suspend an activity that it previously approved if it determines that the activity is not being conducted in accordance with the description provided by the investigator in his/her protocol.
+The IACUC reviews and investigates, if necessary, any concerns involving the care and use of animals at the research institution resulting from complaints or reports of noncompliance.
+The IACUC has the authority to suspend an activity that it previously had approved if it determines that the activity is not being conducted in accordance with the description provided by the investigator in his/her protocol.